jbearce/new-site/docs/stylesheets.md

 - [BEM Documentation](http://getbem.com/)
 - "Layout" blocks are top-level element such as the header or footer.
 - "Module" blocks are components of layouts, such as a search form or article.
-- "Base" blocks are core buliding blocks of modules, such as titles or inputs.
+- "Base" blocks are core building blocks of modules, such as titles or inputs.

 ## Methodology